Skull Boy Harley-Davidson Fat Boy

 While the paint was being taken care of, I added the chubby T-Bars with a 10-inch rise.
 The wiring is hidden through the bars and the switch blocks and master cylinder were stripped back and polished, and a set of Kuryakyn naked lady levers and skull mirrors were added.

-The front-end was then extended with six-inch-over fork tubes and Progressive springs and stainless steel covers that I had made, and the lower fork legs were polished.
+The front-end was then extended with six-inch-over fork tubes and Progressive Suspension springs and stainless steel covers that I had made, and the lower fork legs were polished.

 The footboard brackets were chromed and moved out four inches with stainless steel backing plates which makes for better handling around them tight bends.
+The wheels were then machined and polished.

 The standard H-D brakes, master cylinders and calipers internals have been replaced with stainless steel sleeves and pistons.
 The calipers have also been machined so the pads don’t wear like door stops.
 Floating discs were added to make sure it stops.